continuationlabs/insync/README.md

 <a name="noConflict" />
 ### noConflict()

-Changes the value of `nasync` back to its original value, returning a reference to the `nasync` object.
+Changes the value of `insync` back to its original value, returning a reference to the `insync` object.